 To ensure that residents are well looked after and receive their medicines appropriately, staff who administer medicines to residents must be appropriately trained.
 The registered person has a responsibility to check that staff are competent in managing medicines and they are supported.
+Policies and procedures should be up to date and readily available for staff.

 There were records in place to show that staff responsible for medicines management had been trained and deemed competent.
-Ongoing review was monitored through supervision sessions with staff and at annual appraisal.
 Medicines management policies and procedures were in place.